isomerpages/ura-lkywcp/index.md

     - infobar:
         title: ❝
         subtitle: Dr Cheong Koon Hean<br>Chair, Nominating Committee
-        description: <i><p style="font-family: Georgia, serif">"Through the collective efforts of all cities around the world, we can aspire to learn from one another and truly make an impact in creating a better place for ourselves, and our future generations."</p></i>
+        description: <i><font style="font-family: Georgia, serif">"Through the collective efforts of all cities around the world, we can aspire to learn from one another and truly make an impact in creating a better place for ourselves, and our future generations."</font></i>
         button:
         url:
     - infopic: